JorgeAGomez/terminalCommands/README.md

 *A handy way of start recording the Xcode Simulator.
 You need to provide a name for the video. ( Usage: `rs videoName` )*

 # BASH_PROFILE

-A list of customized terminal commands I used the most to boost my productivity.
-Feel free to reuse this .bash_profile.

-I will be expanding this list from time to time as I discover / create more commands that help me on my day to day as an iOS Engineer.

 ### Terminal commands alias / functions: